-This constitutes BFA's PRs synthesis of their findings and recommendations.
-This report identifies an array of 24 issues of significance, sources of uncertainty, that could directly and materially affect the proposed MFLs.
+This constitutes BFA's Peer Reviewer's synthesis of their findings and recommendations.
+This report identifies an array of 24 issues of significance, sources of uncertainty, which could directly and materially affect the proposed MFLs.
 The peer reviewers have received, reviewed and completed an initial evaluation of uncertainties and potential risk in the public stakeholder's submitted comments.